nhisoka/Roblox-Offset-Dumper/README.md

 # Roblox-Offset-Dumper
-An Roblox Offset dumper which dumps the current offsets made by the only true skibid Yoru!
+An Roblox Offset dumper which dumps the current offsets